 Please, use the online Word template provided in the F&T Portal submission page for the call.
-The overall page limit is 10 pages, excluding references.
+The overall page limit is 10 pages, excluding the cover page with headers and abstract, references, and the risk mitigation table.

 Section 1.a: The idea - Breakthrough Innovation potential (max.
-3 pages excluding the proposal title, reference to the PoC call and name of the Part B present on the first page, above the section)
+3 pages excluding the proposal cover page with the title, reference to the PoC call, name of the Part B and the abstract present above the section)

-This section shall describe the idea to be taken to proof of conception a few words (abstract) and the breakthrough innovation potential and high risk/high gain aspect of the proposed idea.
+This section shall describe the idea to be taken to proof of conception in a few words (abstract) and the breakthrough innovation potential and high risk/high gain aspect of the proposed idea.
 The structure helps the PI to outline the problem addressed in the proposal and to present a solution to solve it.
 It will be used to assess the evaluation elements 1.a: Breakthrough innovation potential.